Amitha353/Machine-Learning-Foundation-Case-Study/README.md

 * Apply the personalization model to make song recommendations.

 -------------------------------
-5. Deep Learning (Visual Product Recommender)
+## 5. Deep Learning (Visual Product Recommender)
 -------------------------------
 * Neural Networks - It provides non-linear representation of data/features;
 * In normal classification model - image classification -> Input : features / image pixel; Output : predicted object;
 * Linear classifiers - create a line or linear decision boundary between + / - classes;
 * While in Neural networks - classifiers are represented by graphs, here there is a node for each feature - x1, x2, x3, ..., xn; and one output node y(prediction);
-###### A "one layer neural network" is similar to the "linear classifier" as both can perform "OP" and "AND" operation.
+###### A "one layer neural network" is similar to the "linear classifier" as both can perform "OR" and "AND" operation.
 But a simple "linear classifier" cannot perform "XOR" operations, or they cannot segregate data when there is no line that separates the + from the -;
 #### Standard Image classification approach:
 * Using the hand created image feature - SIFT feature;
 * Input : Extract features (create a vector - based on locations where the firing occured) -> Feed it to a simple classifier (logistic regression, SVM - support vector machine); -> detect;